 We are consequently fully aware of the strategic importance of diversity and regard it as an opportunity to harness the broad range of skills of a multifaceted workforce in taking our business to new heights.
 This is why we advocate integrating and valorizing cultural as well as social diversity and sensitize our employees to create an environment where everyone is made to feel welcome and appreciated.

-There is no doubt that our measures geared to advancing women in management positions are bearing fruit, as demonstrated by the results of the "Women's Career Index" for the years 2015 to 2018.
+For information on the proportion of women in the first two management levels below the Management Board of Klöckner & Co SE in accordance with the German law on equal participation of women and men in management positions, please refer to the relevant comments in the Annual Report ("Corporate Governance Declaration" in the chapter "Corporate Governance").
+There is no doubt that our measures geared to advancing women in management positions are bearing fruit, as demonstrated by the results of the "Women's Career Index" for the years 2015 to 2021.
 This independent annual survey is regularly conducted by the Women Career Index of Barbara Lutz Index Management GmbH and is based on objective corporate facts and figures relating to the promotion of women in decision-making positions.
-In 2018, we were honored for the fourth year in a row as one of the top ten companies among more than 160 participating companies.
+In 2021, we were honored for the seventh year in a row as one of the top ten companies.